 You must not start threading your lace straight away.
 If your shoe has an uneven number of eyelets, the threading process will not even out, and one side will be shorter and irritate you – forever.
-What you’ll need to do is make sure that one end stays a few inches longer, 2 or three.
+What you’ll need to do is make sure that one end stays a few inches longer, probably two or three.

 Bar lacing looks smarter, and the laces are over the eyelets, not under.
 Feed the laces in, through the holes, and then, like a big loop stitch, take one lace over to the opposite hole.

 Repeat with the right and left laces.
 Do not cross the laces over.
 The same lace will thread over the same level eyelet pair and create a straight line.
 This is bar lacing and will compliment your dress shoes appearance.